International private client tax services

 I have multiple homes – how would my tax situation be affected?

 If you are selling your ‘main residence’ in the UK then often no UK capital gains tax is due if you have occupied it as such throughout the entire period of ownership.
-Complications can therefore arise if you have multiple residences, and your ‘main’ property is unclear.
+Complications can therefore arise if you have multiple residences and your ‘main’ property is unclear.
+Between spouses or civil partners, there can also only be one main residence for tax purposes.

 If you have multiple homes globally, your tax residence status may be unclear if you spend time in each home.
 Furthermore, if you are performing work whilst in those homes this could trigger a tax reporting requirement and potential tax liability in the jurisdiction that you are performing these duties.